 Skip to main content

-You can provide custom instructions to opencode by creating an AGENTS.md file.
+You can provide custom instructions to Symbiotic Code by creating an AGENTS.md file.
 This is similar to Cursor’s rules.
 It contains instructions that will be included in the LLM’s context to customize its behavior for your specific project.

 Initialize

-To create a new AGENTS.md file, you can run the /init command in opencode.
+To create a new AGENTS.md file, you can run the /init command in Symbiotic Code.

 You should commit your project’s AGENTS.md file to Git.